 L.R.
 Knost describes Gentle Parenting as “guiding instead of controlling, connecting instead of punishing, encouraging instead of demanding.”

-I took a while for me to write this blog post for you because I wanted to experience the so-called “terrible twos” and threes to see if Gentle Parenting really worked.
+It took a while for me to write this blog post for you because I wanted to experience the so-called “terrible twos” and threes to see if Gentle Parenting really worked.

-The answer is a big “Yes” The success we experienced by using Gentle parenting (Positive parenting/Peaceful parenting; I think all these terms fall in the same category) techniques are worth sharing with other parents.
+And the answer is a big “Yes” The success we experienced by using Gentle parenting (Positive parenting/Peaceful parenting; I think all these terms fall in the same category) techniques are worth sharing with other parents.

 In this post, I will talk about the 4 pillars of gentle parenting in our home.
 4 important aspects that we focus on as a family.